 Thankfully, today is the day!
-We’ve temporarily moved into an apartment in Chengdu.
-We are now living in China!
-We woke up today with our own space, breakfast at the table, and computer time on the couch.
-I’m not sure life could be any better.
+We’ve temporarily moved into an apartment in Chengdu, and woke up today with our own space, breakfast at the table, and computer time on the couch.
+We could not be happier.

 Chengdu is the capital city of Sichuan, China.
 There are between 7.8 and 14 million people living in this city, depending on who you ask, which makes it the 5th most populated city in China.
 It is the home of Sichuan spicy food, Giant Pandas, the largest building in the world (by floor area), and so much more.
 I can not wait to explore this city!

 If you get the opportunity, check out Places Unknown with Anthony Bourdain, S8-E3 where he goes to Chengdu.
-It is a great representation of what we are living through while living in China.
+It is a great representation of what we are living through.

-We are living on the South end of town.
+We are living on the South end of town in an area popular among expats.
 How?
 With house sitting!
 That’s right.
 We are staying in someone’s house… for free… for two full weeks!
 Our host is an American teacher at an international school.
 She has taken off for the Spring Festival holiday and left us with her lovely home and her adorable dog, Lucy.

-Our home while living in China, is in an area of town called American Garden, which is a popular spot for expats.
+Our home is in an area of town called American Village, which is a popular spot for expats.
 There are several other foreigners in the neighborhood, an American international school, and plenty of western restaurants.
 The apartment itself is on a mid-level floor in a high-rise building.
 It has two bedrooms, den, one large bathroom, large living room, small kitchen, and a Chinese-style laundry balcony.

 The apartment was provided to our host by her work.
 She estimates the price to be around ¥400 ($64!) per month.
 It came lightly furnished in a Chinese style.
 During her 1.5 years here, she has added some Western flair and comforts of home (hence the coffee maker).
 It still has the feeling of almost right that many expats feel about the Chinese attempts at westernizing.
 Although the lighting and accent wall papering is elegant, the painted walls are still unevenly painted and cracked.
 The sinks have a nice faucet with working hot water, but the seams aren’t properly sealed, so it has a tendency to leak.
 There are two working elevators for the 20+ story building, but there is constant debate about turning one of them off.
 It has its quirks, but is overall pretty great.